 The Company Secretary delivers meeting documents to directors, five days in advance.
 The document has been prepared concisely as possible.
-However, if there is any matter which cannot be disclosed in writing or if it is disclosed in advance, it may adversely affect the Company, the Board can bring up and discuss such matter at meeting and the Chairman will allocate sufficient time for such discussion.
-Directors are keen on every issue brought to their attention in meeting, including any corporate governance issue.
-For any issue which still lacks sufficient information directors can always request additional information from the Company Secretary.
-Minutes of meeting of the Board of Directors contains essential information such as meeting date, time when meeting is called and adjourned, a list of directors who attend the meeting and are absent, summary of proposed matters, summary of debated issues and observation notes, the Board's resolution and director's comments, reporter's name, name of a person who endorses the report.
-The Company keeps minutes of meeting of all board meeting in good order.
-Such record can be readily searched but cannot be altered without the Board's consent.
+However, if there is any matter which cannot be disclosed in writing or if it is disclosed in advance, it may adversely affect the Company, the Board can bring up and discuss such the matter at the meeting and the Chairman will allocate sufficient time for such discussion.
+Directors are keen on every is sue brought to their attention in a meeting, including any corporate governance issue.
+For any issue which still lacks sufficient information directors can always request additional infor mation from the Company Secretary.

+Minutes of the meeting of the Board of Directors contains essential information such as the meeting date, the time when a meeting is called and adjourned, a list of directors who attend the meeting and are absent, a summary of proposed matters, a summary of debated issues and observation notes, the Board's resolution and director's comments, reporter's name, name of a person who endorses the report.
+The Company keeps minutes of the meeting of all board meetings in good order.
+Such records can be readily searched but cannot be altered without the Board's consent.